 - The paying spouses (obligor’s) income, assets, and ability to pay spousal support until the obligee can earn an adequate living

-Reaching for a Divorce Resolution
+Reaching for a Divorce Resolution in Washington

 You will also want to have an attorney review your case to assist with negotiations, offer tips on how to achieve an amicable divorce, and protect your interests.
 For a divorce lawyer in Washington, call the Law Offices of Molly B. Kenny today at 425-460-0550 for a consultation.